 About Me

-My primary areas of focus include:
+My primary areas of research include:

 • Signal Intelligence (SIGINT): Exploring radio frequencies and data analysis using SDR tools (RTL-SDR, HackRF One).